-Should the use of the substance, or the pollution coming from it not abate at a rate deemed reasonable by the parties, the fee is raised.
-The fee is raised until the market responds.
-As the fee is raise, more money flows into the economy and into the accounts of taxpayers, who will increasingly find alternatives more price competitive.
+Should the use of the substance, or the pollution coming from it not abate at a rate deemed reasonable by the parties, the fee is raised, following indications from futures trading on the market.
+The fee is raised at regular intervals until the market responds.
+As the fee is raised, more money flows into the economy and into the accounts of taxpayers, who will increasingly find alternatives more price competitive.